blimpage/your-pokemon-for-today/README.md

 - Add a favicon

 - Don't convert all JPGs to PNGs.
 Some KC images are JPGs, but for convenience's sake we convert them all to PNG.
 This results in a larger filesize without any change in image quality, so we should really keep them as JPG.

+- Incorporate something like `gulp-newer` into the build process so that we don't regenerate every image every time we build